 What is Included in My Plan’s Maternity Coverage?

-- Delivery of a baby includes a hospital stay which can vary in length depending on the type of birth and complications and is the most expensive portion of the pregnancy.
+- Labor and Delivery of a Baby is the most expensive medical cost associated with pregnancy.
+This includes a hospital stay, which can vary in length depending on the type of birth and complications.
 On average, without insurance, an uncomplicated vaginal birth will cost around $12,000, while a standard caesarean section will cost $17,000.

-- Postnatal care lasts six to eight weeks after the birth and ensures the physical and emotional health of the mother and baby.
-The typical cost of a postpartum checkup is similar to that of a prenatal visit — usually between$100 and $200 without insurance.
+- Postnatal Care lasts six to eight weeks after the birth and ensures the physical and emotional health of the mother and baby.
+The typical cost of a postpartum checkup is similar to that of a prenatal visit — usually between $100 and $200 per visit without insurance.

 What are My Insurance Options?

 It is important to be prepared and do your research before coming to the United States, especially when it comes to finding the right insurance plan for you!
-Most insurance plans in the U.S. will not cover a pregnancy if you become pregnant before your policy becomes effective – so think ahead!
+Most insurance plans in the U.S. will not cover a pregnancy if you become pregnant before your policy becomes effective, so you’ll want to keep this in mind when considering your options.